kuiperzone/AvantGarde/README.md

 <img src="Media/Screenshot-ide.png" style="width:50%;max-width:1200px;margin-bottom:2em;"/>

+### Finding Your Assembly ###
-**NOTE.** In order to generate previews, Avant Garde must find your application assembly which must first be built.
-Normally, if your assembly is in the usual place, i.e. under "project/bin/Debug...", Avant Garde will find it.
+In order to generate previews, Avant Garde must find your application assembly which must first be built.
+Normally, if your assembly is in the usual place, i.e. under `project/bin/Debug...`, Avant Garde will find it.
-If, however, if you are using variables or a "Directory.Build.props" file to set your output location, you will need to specify this location at the project level (see below).
+If, however, if you are using variables or a `Directory.Build.props` file to set your output location, you will need to specify this location at the project level (see below).

 ### Solution Settings ###
 Avant Garde keeps state and settings for each solution or project you open.
-Solution and project settings are specific to Avant Garde and, typically, the default values suffice and you will not have to change them.
+Solution and project settings are specific to Avant Garde and, typically, the default values suffice and you will not need to change them.
 Any changes you do make, however, are saved by Avant Garde so that changes persist between application launches.
 Note that these settings are stored outside of your project as Avant Garde does not write to your project directories.

-With a solution file open, click "Edit -> Solution" (or the "cog icon" in the toolbar) to view solution level settings.
+With a solution file open, click `Edit`->`Solution` (or the "cog icon" in the toolbar) to view solution level settings.
 As shown below, these apply to your "solution", and all sub-projects contained within it.

 <img src="Media/Screenshot-solution.png" style="width:50%;max-width:500px;margin-bottom:2em;"/>